Pests

 Prevention

-• Inspect pothos nodes monthly, especially after winter heating season begins
+• Inspect pothos nodes closely once a month, paying extra attention once winter heating season begins and reproduction speeds up

-• Wipe the vines periodically with a damp cloth to remove early crawlers before they settle
+• Wipe vines down periodically with a damp cloth to catch early crawlers before they settle into a node and mature

 Quick Summary